o2r-project/o2r-informer/README.md

 - `INFORMER_PORT`
   Define on which Port o2r-informer should listen.
 Defaults to `8082`.
 - `INFORMER_MONGODB` __Required__
-  Hostname for the MongoDB.
-Defaults to `localhost`.
+  Connection string for the MongoDB.
+Defaults to `mongodb://localhost:27017/`.
 You will very likely need to change this.
-- `INFORMER_MONGODB_PORT`
+- `INFORMER_MONGODB_HOST` and `INFORMER_MONGODB_PORT`
   Port for the MongoDB.
-Defaults to `27017`.
+Defaults to `localhost` respectively `27017`.
+You will very likely need to change this.
+This information is duplicated with the previous setting because different packages are used to connect to the MongoDB.
 - `INFORMER_MONGODB_DATABASE`
   Which database inside the mongo db should be used.
 Defaults to `muncher`.